albuch/sbt-dependency-check/README.md

-dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckCocoapodsEnabled | Sets whether or not the experimental Cocoapods Analyzer should be used. | true dependencyCheckSwiftEnabled | Sets whether or not the experimental Swift Package Manager Analyzer should be used. | true dependencyCheckBundleAuditEnabled | Sets whether or not the experimental Ruby Bundle Audit Analyzer should be used. | true dependencyCheckPathToBundleAudit| The path to bundle audit. |
+dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckCocoapodsEnabled | Sets whether or not the experimental Cocoapods Analyzer should be used. | true dependencyCheckSwiftEnabled | Sets whether or not the experimental Swift Package Manager Analyzer should be used. | true dependencyCheckBundleAuditEnabled | Sets whether or not the Ruby Bundle Audit Analyzer should be used. | true dependencyCheckPathToBundleAudit| The path to bundle audit. |
 dependencyCheckAssemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used. | true dependencyCheckPathToMono | The path to Mono for .NET assembly analysis on non-windows systems. |